anatolyefimov/bem-info-libs/bem-components/v2/touch-phone.docs/checkbox/checkbox.en.md

 #### `_disabled`

-If a `disabled` modifier has `true` value the checkbox is visible, but is not available for the user action.
+If `disabled` modifier has `true` value, the checkbox is visible but not available for user's action.

-Disabled checkbox cannot be focused by `Tab` pressing or mouse click.
+Disabled checkbox cannot be focused by pressing `Tab` or on mouse click.

 ```bemjson
 {